ethereum/remix-project/docs/analysis_tab.rst

         - Block.blockhash usage: Semantics maybe unclear

     - Gas & Economy:
-        - Gas costs: Warn if the gas requirements of functions are too high
+        - Gas costs: Warns if the gas requirements of the functions are too high
         - This on local calls: Invocation of local functions via this

     - Miscellaneous:
-        - Constant functions: Check for potentially constant functions
+        - Constant functions: Checks for potentially constant functions
-        - Similar variable names: Check if variable names are too similar
+        - Similar variable names: Checks if variable names are too similar